Interviewer

 Best West African Fantasy Books for Teenagers, recommended by Efua Traoré

 Fantasy inspired by West Africa is taking the literary scene for teens and young adults by storm.
 These books have strong world-building and all the usual fantasy ingredients.
-At the same time, drawing on rich seams of mythology and magical traditions such as juju, they bring something entirely fresh to the genre.
+At the same time, drawing on rich seams of mythology and magical traditions such as juju, they bring something fresh to the genre.
 Author Efua Traoré talks us through her pick of West African fantasy novels for teenagers.